thenativeweb/assertthat/README.md

 ## Running the build

 This module can be built using [Grunt](http://gruntjs.com/).
 Besides running the tests, this also analyses the code.
-To run Grunt, go to the folder where you have installed node-assertthat and run `grunt`.
+To run Grunt, go to the folder where you have installed assertthat and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.

     $ grunt

 ## License

 The MIT License (MIT)
-Copyright (c) 2011-2014 the native web.
+Copyright (c) 2011-2015 the native web.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: